Stupor and Coma

 Automatic reflexes in specific parts of the body are checked by maneuvers, such as striking the joints with a reflex hammer.
 Doctors check for differences in the strength of reflexes in different parts of the body.
 This information sometimes helps them identify which areas of the brain are not functioning normally.

-All automatic reflexes are normal if unresponsiveness is caused by a psychiatric disorder that does not impair consciousness.
+All automatic reflexes are normal if unresponsiveness is caused by a mental health disorder that does not impair consciousness.

 The eyes also provide important clues about how well the brain stem is functioning and what may be impairing consciousness.
 Doctors check the position of the pupils, their size, their reaction to bright light, their ability to follow a moving object (in people who are alert and awake), and the appearance of the retina.
 Normally, pupils widen (dilate) when light is dim and become smaller (constrict) when light is shined on them.
 However, the pupils may not respond normally to light in people in a coma.
 How the pupils respond to light or whether they respond helps doctors determine the cause of the coma.